 - Rest Following Surgery

-Mexico Bariatric Center Leak Rate: If MBC has 2,000 patients, only 2 or fewer patients may experience a leak.
-In general, 9-10 out of 10 of the leaks will be discovered and treated before the patient leaves Mexico.
-0-1 may have a leak discovered after they return home.
+Mexico Bariatric Center Leak Rate: Out of every MBC has 2,000 patients, only 3 or fewer patients may experience a leak.
+In general, 9 out of 10 of the leaks will be discovered and treated before the patient leaves Mexico.
+Only one patient with a leak is discovered after they return home.

 - After Surgery: The day after surgery, patients will be asked to drink a hydrosoluble contrast solution.
 Then the stomach will be viewed via radiology to ensure the solution does not escape the stomach into the abdominal cavity.
 Patients are sent home with a copy of these results.

-Also, the weight loss surgery does not require that you have any foreign body issues, and the weight loss is more natural.
+Sleeve weight loss surgery does not require that you have any foreign body, and weight loss is more natural.
 Your body will stop requiring that you eat more to become full so you will use only what you have for nutrients and will not store very much.

 Contact Our Staff Today